ChrisCooper/coopernetics/_posts/2014-01-22-perl-literals-data-structures-guide-arrays-hashes-references.md

 ('meow' => 'purr', 'pounce' => 'bark', 'drool' => undef)
 {% endhighlight %}

 Alternating elements are combined into key-value pairs.
-Notice how the odd number of elements results in that last `'run' => undef` mapping?
+Notice how the odd number of elements results in that last `'drool' => undef` mapping?
 Yay!

 This array-hash shape-shifting feature is occasionally useful, but I find it tends to result in slightly confusing code.
 I like dumb code.
 Regardless, I also enjoy nesting...